Family Food on the Table

 We eat A LOT of popcorn in my house.

 It’s roughly a weekly go-to with our kiddos for movie nights.
-And to be honest, my husband requests it as much as they do.
+They love the stuff.

-There’s something really cozy and happy about it.
-Not to mention tasty!
+There’s something really cozy and warm feeling about it.
+Not to mention it's so tasty!

 Bonus: Popcorn is a whole grain, so all on its own, it’s technically a really healthy snack.

-Regardless of what you add, too, making it at home is a much healthier version than the store-bought popcorn that has all kinds of extra additives.
+Regardless of what you add, making it at home is a much healthier version than the store-bought popcorn.
+You can recognize all of the ingredients, for one thing.

 Plus, it’s SO much cheaper to make it yourself.

-Plus, we’ve got two different ways you can make yours:
+Today, I'm sharing two different ways you can make popcorn at home:

 1. Microwave popcorn in a glass bowl